Skip to content

 Before you apply

-• personal statement, including details of how you meet the entry requirements and any other information relevant to your experience
+• A personal statement, including details of how you meet the entry requirements and any other information relevant to your experience

 • If your employer is sponsoring you, evidence of this will be needed (please ask your employer to raise a purchase order).